askap-vast/vast-tools/VASTDROPBOX.md

   --debug               Set logging level to debug. (default: False) --write-template-dropbox-config
+                        Create a template dropbox config file. (default: False) --legacy-download LEGACY_DOWNLOAD
+                        Select the legacy version to download from.
+Enter with the included 'v', e.g. 'v0.6'.
+Using this option will only download the legacy data, no other data shall be downloaded. (default:
+                        None)
-                        Create a template dropbox config file. (default: False) --include-legacy      Include the 'LEGACY' directory when searching through files.
-Only valid when using the '-- get-available-files' option. (default: False) --max-retries MAX_RETRIES
+  --include-legacy      Include the 'LEGACY' directory when searching through files.
+Only valid when using the '--
+                        get-available-files' option. (default: False) --max-retries MAX_RETRIES